PRBEM/VERB-4D/README.md

 create all necessary input.
 The main file is in `./src/VERB4D_Solver.cpp`

 ## Requirements
-Download cmake 3.7 and above.
+Download cmake 3.7 or above.
 Note that any new source files should be added to the VERB4D_SOURCES line in CMakeLists.txt, and the build files must be regenerated with the below commands.